Frank Flatters: About

 Personal

 My life and career have been both lucky and unpredictable.
-Economics was a happy accident—the result of encountering a fine Carleton University economist, Scott Gordon, at a high school seminar. .Becoming a 'development economist' through my chance involvement with HIID in Indonesia is another illustration of my good fortune.
-Similarly, an invitation pried from Harry Johnson for a 4 AM job interview at the American Economic Association Meetings, followed by Robert Mundell's surprise resignation from Chicago several months later, led to a visiting appointment at University of Chicago—the world's most exciting and 'democratic' intellectual environment.
+Economics was a happy accident—the result of encountering Carleton University's Professor Scott Gordon at a high school seminar.
+Similarly, an invitation pried from Harry Johnson for a 4 AM job interview at the American Economic Association Meetings at the time of my graduation, followed by Robert Mundell's surprise resignation several months later, led to a visiting appointment at the University of Chicago—the world's most exciting and democratic intellectual environment.

 ff@frankflatters.com